STAT545-UBC-hw-2018-19/hw05-CeciliaLe07/hw05-CeciliaLe07.md

 ![](plot_plotly.png)

-**Note:** As ploty graphs doesn´t are correctly rendered in markdown documents, it is necesary to run this code in an R session in order to interact with the produced plot.
+**Note:** As ploty graphs doesn´t are correctly rendered in markdown documents, it is necesary to run this code in an R session to interact with the produced plot.

+**What's the difference between `ggplot` and `plotly`?**

-When I runned this lines on my local session, I can realize that the main difference between `ggplot`and `plotly` is that the latter allows the user to have interaction with the graphs by making some zooms over a specif zone of the graph, also it provides tooltips when hover the mouse over the points in the plot, that tolltips provide information such as the corresponding values of each point.
+When I run this lines on my local session, I realized that the main difference between `ggplot`and `plotly` is that the latter allows the user to have interaction with the graphs by making some zooms over a specif zone of the graph.
+Moreover,it provides tooltips with information such as the corresponding values of each point when hover the cursor.

 ### Part 4: Writing figures to file